lei-xiao2/wakemint2/experiment/README.md

   - `false_negatives`: analysis and cases of false_negatives from `negatives_samples`
 - ``negatives_samples``: randomly sampled dataset with a confidence interval of 10 and a confidence level of 95% on contracts were not reported.
 - `sleepminting.csv`: detection result of WakeMint.
+- `Dataset.zip`: source code of contracts that were used in our dataset.